watem-sedem/watem-sedem/docs/tutorial.rst

 (in kg) is transported towards and outwards of a cell.

-Making a spatial analysis of areas where a lot of erosion occurs, or where a lot of depostion is possible, can be done with the WATEREROS rasters.
+Making a spatial analysis of areas where a lot of erosion occurs, or where a lot of deposition is possible, can be done with the WATEREROS rasters.
 These rasters represent the result of the comparison between the total available sediment and the trasport capacity of a pixel (for more information about this concept, see :ref:`here <Concept>`).
 Positive values in these rasters indicate deposition,